 Under Section 130 of the Firearms Act 1996, it is an offence to carry or use a firearm on any thoroughfare or place open to or used by the public for passage with vehicles.
-You may choose to apply for a Populous Place Permit from the Victoria Police to allow the use of a firearm on or near a road by a person with a firearms licence.
-However, the decision of whether to grant a Populace Place Permit is up to the discretion of the Victoria Police.
+You may choose to apply for a Public Place Permit (police.vic.gov.au/public-place-permits) from the Victoria Police to allow the use of a firearm on or near a road by a person with a firearms licence.
+However, the decision of whether to grant a Public Place Permit is up to the discretion of the Victoria Police.
 The application process is also unlikely to be completed in an appropriate timeframe for humane euthanasia of the injured wildlife using a firearm.